LOCATIONS COVERED BY SEIN

 Development Manager

-Jess (she/they)
+Jess (they/she)

 Engagement Manager

-Sohini Petrie
+Sohini (chair)

 Sohini is a leadership coach and culture change facilitator.
 She founded Harikoa – a consultancy that serves with individuals and teams to create spaces of belonging and cultures of purpose.